money-on-chain/py_Moneyonchain/README.md

 There are 3 versions not compatible with each others

-* Release 0.X.X: This is current master, this will deprecated in our future.
+* Release 0.X.X: (STABLE) This is current master, this will deprecated in our future.
-* Release 1.X.X: This is will introduced breaking changes in contract not compatible with older versions
+* Release 1.X.X: (ALPHA) This is will introduced breaking changes in contract not compatible with older versions
-* Release 2.X.X: This is will introduced breaking changes, rework of the api, make support using brownie lib
+* Release 2.X.X: (ALPHA) This is will introduced breaking changes, rework of the api, make support using brownie lib

 ### Requirements